Stephanyts/stephanyts/README.md

 ## Hi there 👋
 ### My name is Stephany Torres
 :woman_technologist: Sobre mí :
-Apasionada de la tecnología y disfrutando de una transición laboral a QA engineer

-- 🔭 I’m currently working on academic projects with SQL, APIs, Web, Mobile
+- 🔭 I’m currently working on academic projects with SQL, APIs, Web, Mobile and test automatization
 - 🌱 I’m currently learning Testing to bacome a QA Engineer
 - 👯 I’m looking to collaborate as volunteer in manual testing.
 Could it be with SQL, APIs, Web, Mobile.
 It will help me to improve my skills and get experience!
 - 🌱 I'm searching someone Collaborate with someone to expand my code language knowledge in Python.